tindandelion/rust-bittorrent-client/_posts/2025-11-20-discovering-serde.md

 But hold on a second. `deserialize()` method requires an implementation of `Deserializer` trait to be passed in as an argument.
 Where does that implementation come from?

-This is where we see the separation of responsibilites between serde and specific data format implementations.
+This is where we see the separation of responsibilities between serde and specific data format implementations.
 You see, by itself serde knows nothing about data formats.
 It works exclusively with the `Deserializer` trait to do its part of the job: provide a link between Rust data type and the deserializer.
-It is the job of a specific implementor of `Deserializer` tarit to handle pesky details of parsing the data in specific data format.
+It is the job of a specific implementor of `Deserializer` trait to handle pesky details of parsing the data in specific data format.
 In other words, `Deserializer` trait provides an abstract _architectural boundary_ between `serde` core and the data parser implementation.

 To provide the implementation of the `Deserializer` trait that knows how to parse bencoded data, we need another crate, [`serde_bencode`](link).
 Having added this crate to project's dependencies, we are now able to read and parse torrent files: